lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/hyperparameter_optimization.md

     ??? hint "Hints on parallel plots"

         Parallel plots are suitable especially for dealing with multiple dimensions.
-The parallel plot created by OmniOpt is an interactive html file that is stored in the ominopt working directory under `projects/<name_of_optimization_run>/parallel-plot`.
+The parallel plot created by OmniOpt is an interactive `html` file that is stored in the OminOpt working directory under `projects/<name_of_optimization_run>/parallel-plot`.
 The interactivity
         of this plot is intended to make optimal combinations of the hyperparameters visible more easily.
 Get more information about this interactivity by clicking the "Help" button at the top of the graphic (see red arrow on the image above).

     After creating a 2d scatter plot or a parallel plot OmniOpt will try to display the